DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-This feature is relatively isolated in limited in scope, so it is not expected that this feature will be extended in the future.
+This feature is relatively isolated and limited in scope, so it is not expected that this feature will be extended in the future.